Fluid Inclusion Analysis

 Among the developments stemming from the use of fluid-inclusions in the SDI program is the first reconstruction of the entire opening history of an individual fracture.

-Current research is reconstructing the evolution of entire fracture arrays.
+Current research includes reconstructing the evolution of entire fracture arrays.

 The fluid-inclusion research program has been integral in testing models of fracture cement precipitation.